martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

-Salary caps have been introduced over the last three decades in three of the four major sports leagues in the United States: the National Basketball Association (NBA), the National Hockey League (NHL), and the National Football League (NFL).
-Major League Baseball is the only major sports league in the United States that does not have a salary cap; however, the MLB does have a luxury tax which is ......
+Salary caps have been introduced over the last three decades in three of the four leagues: NBA, NHL, and NFL.
+Major League Baseball is the only major sports league in the United States that does not have a salary cap; however, the MLB does have a luxury tax.